nikhildesai/dbconnectionpool/README.md

 <code>maven 3.0.3+<br>
 JDK 1.6+</code>

+To compile the code, go to the project root directory and use:

+<code>mvn clean compile</code>

-To run unit tests:
+To run unit tests, go to the project root directory and use:

 <code>mvn clean test</code>

-If you want to import the project in eclipse, you can use:
+If you want to import the project in eclipse, you can use the following to generate eclipse-related files:

 <code>mvn eclipse:clean eclipse:eclipse</code>